MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-app-configuration.md

 ## Data protection setting

+**Applies to: iOS**

-Power BI iOS app offers administrators the ability to customize the default configuration for security and privacy settings.
+The Power BI app for iOS offers administrators the ability to customize the default configuration for security and privacy settings.
 You can force users to provide their Face ID, Touch ID, or a passcode when accessing Power BI app.

 | Key | Type | Description |
 |---|---|---|
 | com.microsoft.powerbi.mobile.ForceDeviceAuthentication | Boolean | Default value is False. <br><br>Biometrics, such as TouchID or FaceID, can be required for users to access the app on their device.
 When required, biometrics are used in addition to authentication.<br><br>If using app protection policies, Microsoft recommends disabling this setting to prevent dual access prompts. |

 ## Deploying app configuration settings

+**Applies to: iOS**

 The following steps will allow you to create an app configuration policy.
 After the configuration policy is created, you can assign its settings to groups of users.